Teens and Pornography: The Frightening New Addition

 Before your son ever comes to Oxbow Academy, you will have the chance to talk to an Admissions Counselor.
 The Admissions counselor will help you to determine if Oxbow Academy is the right resource for your family.

-If your son is admitted, then he will take part in a 90-day evaluation process.
+If your son is admitted, then he will take part in a 90-Day Sexual Risk Assessment.
 During the first 90-days, your son will give complete disclosure of his history with sex and porn use.
 A clinical polygraph examination will verify the disclosure.

 As a result, by the end of 90-days, you will have a clear understanding of the challenges your son is facing.
 You will be able to begin planning a way forward for your son and your family.